Your browser is unsupported

 Virtual Event

-• 1,979 Year that the Urban Transportation Center was established as a campus unit at UIC.
+• Founded The Urban Transportation Center was established as a campus unit at UIC in 1979.

 • Mission Solutions to evolving transportation issues in metropolitan Chicago, across Illinois and nationwide.